oskar-kar/Blackjack/README.md

 - Cards from 2 to 10 have the same value as the number on the card.
 - Jack, Queen and King have the value of 10.
 - Ace value depends on what suits the player best, 1 or 11.

+Game description:

+Player's objective in Blackjack is to get as many points as possible but not more than 21.
+If the player has more points then dealer and not more than 21 or dealer has more than 21 points, player wins the bet.
+If the player gets Ace and 10 (or Jack, Queen, King), he got "Blackjack" and gets 150% winning bet.

+The game uses one card deck consisting of 52 cards.